-Source: FAO (2011).
+Source: FAO (2011b).

-Step 5: Identification of risk management and monitoring strategies
+Step 5: Acceptability of risk and identification of risk management and monitoring strategies

 Annex III of the Protocol states that the risk assessment methodology may entail “a recommendation as to whether or not the risks are acceptable or manageable, including, where necessary, identification of strategies to manage these risks” and “where there is uncertainty regarding the level of risk, it may be addressed by requesting further information on the specific issues of concern or by implementing appropriate risk management strategies and/or monitoring the living modified organism in the receiving environment”.

+For the “acceptability” of risks, please refer to the section “Recommendations as to whether or not the risks are acceptable or manageable” below.

 Risk management

-Risk management strategies refer to measures to ensure that risks identified in the risk assessment are reduced, controlled, or eliminated which may be implemented after the LMO is introduced into the environment (or placed in the market, if applicable).
+Risk management strategies refer to measures to ensure that risks identified in the risk assessment are reduced or controlled which may be implemented after the LMO is introduced into the environment (or placed in the market, if applicable).
 Risk management strategies can be useful to increase confidence when dealing with uncertainty or, in the case where risks have been identified, to reduce the likelihood or impact of the potential adverse effect.